The Goonies (1985):The Adventure That Unites Students Around Community and Loyalty

 By Mr Hull's Movie Guides

-The Goonies (1985): The Adventure Movie That Gets Students Writing Before It Even Starts
+The Goonies (1985): The Adventure That Unites Students Around Community and Loyalty

-Students tend to respond immediately to The Goonies because it centres on kids their own age doing something genuinely exciting, with no adults leading the way.
+The Goonies centres on kids the same age as the audience doing something genuinely exciting, with no adults leading the way.
 The group is a mix of personalities, each with something to offer, and the adventure they stumble into feels earned rather than handed to them.
-For many students who grew up watching it at home, there is also the recognition factor of a movie they already know, which creates a different kind of engagement in the classroom.

 The story is set in the Goon Docks neighbourhood of Astoria, Oregon, where a group of friends who call themselves the Goonies are facing the demolition of their homes to make way for a golf course.
 On their last weekend together, Mikey Walsh discovers a treasure map in his attic that supposedly leads to the long-lost fortune of a 17th-century pirate, One-Eyed Willy.
 The group follows the map underground, through a network of booby traps and caverns, while also being pursued by the Fratelli family, a gang of criminals who want the treasure for themselves.